 E-invoices* to SLU should be sent using the Peppol network.
 SLU's Peppol ID is 0007: 2021002817.

 Suppliers who are unable to send via Peppol can send Svefaktura 1.0 to SLU via other channels.
-See the document Sending e-invoices to the Swedish University of Agricultural Sciences for more information.
+See the document How to send electronic invoices to the Swedish University of Agricultural Sciences for more information.
+Please note that Svefaktura 1.0 will no longer be accepted after April 1, 2021.
+We therefore recommend you to send us PEPPOL invoices if you have the possibility.

-* E-invoice standard PEPPOL BIS Billing ver 3, PEPPOL BIS 5 A ver 2 or Svefaktura 1.0.
+* E-invoice standard PEPPOL BIS Billing ver 3.

 Advantages of electronic invoices